boyvanamstel/jekyll-copyr/README.md

 ## Development

 After checking out the repo, run `script/bootstrap` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rake spec` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `lib/jekyll-copyr/version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).